Patient Education Video

 The Problem

 A patient arriving for first chemotherapy infusion is not in a neutral information-receiving state.
-They are physiologically activated, cognitively compressed, and operating with diminished working memory before a single frame plays.
+They're already activated and cognitively compressed before a single frame plays.
 The opening image of an IV pole or a pharmacy label activates the threat system before a word is spoken.
 Background music at the wrong tempo raises cortisol.
-A narrator delivering information at 160 words per minute — the production-standard pace — is speaking to a brain already near cognitive capacity.
+A narrator delivering information at 160 words per minute, the production-standard pace, is speaking to a brain already near cognitive capacity.

 Standard patient education video is produced to communicate information.
 It is reviewed for clinical accuracy, approved by a medical director, and deployed.
-What it is almost never evaluated for is whether it can actually be received by the person watching it — someone who is scared, whose working memory is compromised, and whose nervous system is scanning every frame for threat signals.
+What it is rarely evaluated for is whether it can actually be received by the person watching it, someone who is scared, whose working memory is compromised, and whose nervous system is scanning every frame for threat signals.
 We build video that is designed around that person from the first second.

 The Science Behind the Production